Back to blog

 USERNAME and PASSWORD are needed for authentication – these are your API credentials.
 Next comes the payload, where you can configure various parameters for the request you’re sending.

 To begin with the request, you’ll need source, URL, and geo_location.
 Source is the parameter that defines what scraper (depending on a scraping target) should be used for a provided URL.
-In this case, it should be universal_ecommerce.
+In this case, it should be universal.
 The URL is the link that you want to scrape.

 Finally, the geo_location parameter determines the country (or city) you’ll be scraping data from.
 As Home Depot is only available in the US, set it to the United States.
 You can read more about all the custom parameters for requests in our documentation.